Keyz078/mirror-manager/README.md

 2. Auto symlink feature for ubuntu type os to simplify repo path.
 3. Container web server for serving local repository
 4. Reconfigure existing config (New!)
+5. Run on container mode is now available (New!)

 New path structure should be like this:
 ```